UA-DB-Class/go-db-lab-2024-fall/lab2.md

 ### 2.2.
 Aggregates

+Note: The implementation for this section has already been provided in lab1 under the agg module.
+Therefore, there is no need to write any additional code.
+Please refer to the implementation in lab1 to understand how the aggregate operator works.

 The aggregate operator implements basic SQL aggregates with a `GROUP BY` clause.
 You will need to implement the five SQL aggregates (`COUNT`, `SUM`, `AVG`, `MIN`, `MAX`) and support grouping over zero or more fields.